paolazcastillo/Jacobo-Grinberg/README.md

 _Early Life and Education_

 Dr. Jacobo Grinberg-Zylberbaum was born in Mexico City on December 12, 1946, during a period of rapid modernization in Mexico.
 His trajectory as a consciousness researcher was profoundly shaped by a tragic childhood event: at the age of 12, he witnessed his mother's death from a brain tumor.
 This traumatic experience sparked his lifelong fascination with the human mind and planted the seeds of his future scientific career.
 Grinberg pursued psychology at the Faculty of Psychology at the National Autonomous University of Mexico (UNAM), where he completed his undergraduate studies.
 Driven by his passion to understand the mechanisms of consciousness and brain function, he made a pivotal decision in 1970 to travel to New York City to advance his education.

-_Academic Career in the United States_
+_Academic Career and Research Training_
-In New York, Grinberg enrolled at the Brain Research Institute, where he pursued advanced studies in psychophysiology.
-He earned his Ph.D. from the E. Roy John Laboratory, focusing his doctoral research on the electrophysiological effects of geometric stimuli on the human brain.
+In 1970, Grinberg traveled to New York City to study psychophysiology at the Brain Research Institute, where he worked in the E. Roy John Laboratory.
+This experience exposed him to cutting-edge research on the electrophysiological effects of geometric stimuli on the human brain and distributed memory theory.
 This work would later influence his theoretical development of consciousness studies.

-Return to Mexico and Institutional Development
+_Return to Mexico and Academic Development_
 Upon returning to Mexico in the early 1970s, Grinberg embarked on an ambitious mission to establish consciousness research infrastructure in his homeland.
-He founded his first psychophysiology laboratory at Universidad Anáhuac in Mexico City, marking the beginning of his institutional legacy.
+In 1987, he completed his doctoral degree at UNAM with the thesis "Correlativos electrofisiológicos de la comunicación humana" (Electrophysiological Correlates of Human Communication).
+He founded his first psychophysiology laboratory at Universidad Anáhuac in Mexico City when he was just 23 years old, marking the beginning of his institutional legacy.
 In the late 1970s, he established another laboratory of similar nature at UNAM, further expanding his research capabilities.
 The culmination of his institutional efforts came in 1987 with the founding of the Instituto Nacional para el Estudio de la Conciencia (INPEC) - the National Institute for the Study of Consciousness.
 This institute, funded by UNAM and the National Council of Science and Technology (CONACYT), became the primary center for his groundbreaking research.
+Remarkably, this achievement coincided with the completion of his doctoral degree at UNAM the same year.

-Scientific Contributions and Research
+_Scientific Contributions and Research_

-_The Syntergic Theory_
+**The Syntergic Theory**
 Grinberg's most significant theoretical contribution was the development of the Syntergic Theory (from Spanish "síntesis" and "energía" - synthesis and energy).
 This revolutionary framework proposed that consciousness emerges from the interaction between the brain and what he termed the "Lattice" - a holographic, non-local structure underlying reality itself.
 According to his theory, the brain doesn't simply receive and process information passively, but actively interacts with a fundamental energetic matrix to create perceived reality.
 He proposed that the "neuronal field" emanating from the brain distorts this lattice, generating the subjective experience we recognize as consciousness.
 The Transferred Potential Experiments